 How to repair the missing mount option in Windows 10 Context menu?

 Step 1.
-Right-click the ISO or IMG file and select Properties to open the Properties dialogue box.
+Right-click the ISO or IMG file and select the

 Once you have completed the aforementioned steps, you should see the Mount option after you right-click on the ISO file.